NWCG NFES Catalog - Part 1: Fire Supplies and Equipment, PMS 449-1

 - Incoming IMTs are rarely able to deploy radio equipment at the same time they are scheduled for in-brief; this may be a consideration before placing orders.

 All Orders for Radio Communication System Kits and RAWS Must Contain:

 - VALID STREET ADDRESS with ZIP CODE; PO Boxes and driving directions are NOT allowed.

 - CONTACT NAME and PHONE NUMBER of an on-scene receiving party.
 Refrain from listing IMT personnel enroute to an incident.
 Local personnel are better sources for delivery related questions.

-The National Fire Equipment System Subcommittee (NFES) provides national leadership in wildland fire equipment and supply management.
-One of the primary duties of NFES is preparing and communicating fire equipment defects, remedies, and other issues through Cache Memos.
+The National Fire Equipment System Subcommittee (NFESS) provides national leadership in wildland fire equipment and supply management.
+One of the primary duties of NFESS is preparing and communicating fire equipment defects, remedies, and other issues through Cache Memos.

-Additional resources are found on the NFES Subcommittee homepage.
+Additional resources are found on the NFESS Subcommittee homepage.

 Occasionally equipment items will be shipped with an evaluation.
 If you should receive one, please take the time to respond.
 The NISCs are continually updating items per field requests and evaluations.

-The NFES committee and the caches are open to suggestions, comments and concerns regarding the NFES items and the overall effectiveness of the National Fire Equipment System.
-Submit your feedback to any of the NISC managers or NFES committee members.
+The NFESS committee and the caches are open to suggestions, comments and concerns regarding the NFES items and the overall effectiveness of the National Fire Equipment System.
+Submit your feedback to any of the NISC managers or NFESS committee members.